vediprashant/Github-Card/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+You can view the running ap at https://cardhub.netlify.app/login

 ## Setup Project

 Run the command npm install to install all the dependancies